MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 ## Monitor employee attestations

-Facility managers can monitor whether or not their organization’s employees are feeling healthy enough to be eligible to return to their facility.
+Facility managers can monitor whether or not their organization's employees are feeling healthy enough to be eligible to return to their facility.
 They can track employee self-attestations of their health based upon a series of questions answered by the employees.
 This data is typically entered by the employee using the employee app.
 Facility managers can view the summary of the responses in **Employee Attestations** subarea in the facility manager app.